paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-021-civil-rights.md

 ### Statutory Notes

 #### References in Text
 The Civil Rights Act of 1964, referred to in par.
 (2), is Pub.
 L. 88–352, July 2, 1964, 78 Stat.
-241, as amended.
-Title VI of the Act is classified generally to subchapter V (§ 2000d et seq.) of this chapter.
+241. Title VI of the Act is classified generally to subchapter V (§ 2000d et seq.) of this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2000a of this title](./chapter-021-civil-rights.md#section-2000a) and Tables.

 The Indian Child Welfare Act of 1978, referred to in par.
 (3), is Pub.
 L. 95–608, Nov.
 8, 1978, 92 Stat.
-3069, as amended, which is classified principally to chapter 21 (§ 1901 et seq.) of Title 25, Indians.
+3069, which is classified principally to chapter 21 (§ 1901 et seq.) of Title 25, Indians.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1901 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section1901&num=0&edition=prelim) and Tables.

 <a id="section-1997"></a>